Are You a Carer?

 If you are please let us know - we may be able to help you.

 We have a Carers' Support Worker from Princess Royal Trust for Carers working with the Surgery.

 If you feel you would like details of help available or assistance in filling out forms, then the Support Worker will be able to help you.
 Please leave a contact number with Reception, and possibly a brief note of what is required, and they will telephone you to arrange to see you either at the Surgery or to arrange a visit to you at home.

-We hold a Carers' Clinic once a month with the Support Worker on a Wednesday and there are three separate 1 hour appointments available at 12:30, 13:30 and 14:30.
-Please ask at Reception to make an appointment or speak to our Carers Lead, Debbie Payne.
+We hold a Carers' Clinic once a month with the Support Worker on a Wednesday and there are four separate 40 minute appointments available starting at 12:30.
+Please ask at Reception to make an appointment or speak to our Carers Lead, Jane Lusted.
 The dates for the clinics this year are as follows:

 Please make sure you have filled out a registration form from the Princess Royal Trust for Carers (please ask at the reception desk).
 For more information about the Trust, please visit the website at the link below.